 According to John’s attestation papers when he enlisted in 1914 he worked as a labourer at the Lassell Sharman Brewery (Caergwrle Brewery) in Caergwrle.
 The brewery was founded at Milton St. Liverpool by 1832, established at Caergwrle in 1861 (largely because of the quality of the water of the River Alyn), acquired by Burtonwood Brewery in 1945 with 57 pubs, and then closed down.

 On 25th January 1916 John enlisted again and joined the Army Reserve as Private 85047 the next day.
-This may have been the result of The Military Service Act of 27 January 1916.
-However exemption was made for “Men who had served with the military or Navy and been discharged on grounds of ill-health or termination of service”.
+This may have been the result of The Military Service Act of 27 January 1916 and conscription, however exemption was made for “Men who had served with the military or Navy and been discharged on grounds of ill-health or termination of service”.
 On 26th January 1916 he joined the army reserve.
 On 5th October he was mobilised from the reserve, and joined the Royal Army Medical Corps AMC “A Company at Aldershot on 7th October 1916.
 He was not posted overseas, and was discharged medically unfit (with “disordered action of the heart) on 3rd May 1917 in Blackpool.
 The medical report on 12th April 1917 stated:

 “Originated during early part of 1914 at Northampton.
 Complains of giddiness and shortness of breath on exertion.
 Precordial pain on slight exertion.
 Heart: diffused impulses.
 Action rapid 110 per minute.
 Muffled 1st sound at apex.
 Not result of or aggravated by military service.
 Probable duration 6 months.”